SupremeTechnopriest/react-idle-timer/README.md

 ## Latest News

-Welcome to version 4 of IdleTimer!
-We have performed a complete rewrite of our build system and a refactor/ clean up of the source code.
-After accepting many pull requests things started to get ugly.
-We added test coverage and continuous integration tools (travis and codeclimate) that will automatically enforce style and test future pull requests.

-There are a few breaking changes in version 4:

-- The property `startOnLoad` has been renamed to `startOnMount` in order to make more sense in a react context.
-- The property `activeAction` has been renamed to `onActive`.
-- The property `idleAction` has been renamed to `onIdle`.
+Version `4.1.0` brings two of the most requested features to `IdleTimer`:

+☝️ You can now use `IdleTimer` as a generic activity monitor via the new `onAction` event handler.
+We recommend using one of the built in `debounce` or `throttle` properties if you dont need every single update.
+It really improves performance.

+✌️ Added a property `stopOnIdle` that allows developer intervention between the idle and active states.
+Good for waiting for an async task to complete before restarting the `IdleTimer`.
+If this option is set, you will have to call `reset()` manually to restart `IdleTimer`.

-For the full patch notes please refer to the [CHANGELOG](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/CHANGELOG.md)
+>  For the full patch notes please refer to the [CHANGELOG](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/CHANGELOG.md)

 ## Installation
 `yarn add react-idle-timer`